Your best friend for file transfer

 Fetch's Quick Look command can display any file that the Finder's Quick Look command can display.
 (Note that not all features of Quick Look may be available when using Quick Look in Fetch on Mac OS X 10.5.)

-If you double-click on a file in a Quick Look window, that file will open in the application that normally opens that kind of file.
-Note that if you make changes to the file after doing this, they will not be saved back to the server.
-If you want to make changes to files and have them saved back to the server, use the Edit command instead.
+If you double-click on a file in a Quick Look window, or click the Open With… button in the upper right corner of the Quick Look window, that file will open in the application that normally opens that kind of file.
+Any changes you make to the file after using that application will be saved back to the server, exactly as if you had used the Edit command.

 Quick Look windows will float above all other Fetch windows until closed.
 You cannot open more than one Quick Look at a time.
 If you select a different file while the Quick Look window is open, Fetch will download that file and display it in the Quick Look window instead.